Outsource your side dish to the slow cooker with Crockpot Brussels Sprouts!

-- Place brussels sprouts into a 3 or 4-quart slow cooker (see recipe notes if using a 6-quart slow cooker).
+- Place Brussels sprouts into a 6-quart slow cooker (see recipe notes if using a 6-quart slow cooker).

 - Stir once more, then recover and cook until the Brussels sprouts are completely tender (but not mushy), about 15 additional minutes on high or 30 additional minutes on low.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up